(not simple as it may seem)

 a Worn-out Bearing

-This operation will generally damage or compromise the bearing races, however, if you are going to replace a worn-out bearing with a new one, this is a marginal problem.
+This operation will generally damage or compromise the bearing races, however, if you are going to replace a worn-out bearing with a new one, that's a marginal problem.

 Removing a Bearing that's Still Good

 Inserting a New Bearing

-A new bearing should always be inserted by pressing it on the same race that's going to be pressed into the hub fitting.
+A new bearing should always be inserted by pressing it on the same race that's going to be pressed into the fitting.

-Cartridge bearings are generally fitted into the hub-shell with some interference on the outer bearing race, these cases apply pressure on the bearing external race only.
+Cartridge bearings are generally fitted into the hub-shell with some interference on the outer bearing race, in all these cases apply pressure only to the external race of the bearing.

 To properly press in a new bearing its normally used a specific insertion tool.
 Use only an inserting tool that is made for your exact bearing size (each bearing size needs a tool of its specific diameter).

-Extralite offers a complete tool-set for hub maintenance: the Pro-tool kit 1 includes bearing inserting tools in every bearing sizes used on UltraHubs / HyperHubs.
+Extralite offers complete tool-sets for hub maintenance too; both Pro-tool kit 1 and Bearing-sitter include bearing inserting tools in the bearing sizes used on 'Hyper' and 'Cyber' hub families.

 Using an Old Bearing to Protect the New One

 As a last resort, in absence of proper inserting tools, you could use the old bearing to carefully press in the new one as follows (use this method for emergency only)

-- the mallet should hit only the external race of the worn bearing
+- with a plastic mallet push it in hitting only the external race of the worn bearing

-- tap the bearing down in small increments and periodically make sure it's getting in perfectly flat.
+- press the bearing in small increments and periodically make sure it's getting in perfectly flat.